uhlibraries-digital/bcdams-map/guidelines/isPartOf.md

 {% include guidelines.md %}

 Name of repository, provenance collection, or digital collection to which the described resource belongs.
-Select a value from _link to Cedar Collection context class_
+Select a value from [Cedar Collection context class](https://github.com/uhlibraries-digital/bcdams-map/issues/8)